RoseSecurity/Red-Teaming-TTPs/Linux.md

 root@RoseSecurity:~# curl -s 'https://crt.sh/?q=<Website_You_Want_To_Enumerate>&output=json' | jq -r '.[].name_value' | sed 's/\*\.//g' | sort -u > ~/URLs.txt; eyewitness -f ~/URLs.txt --active-scan
 ```

+# Nmap TTPs:

+Below are useful Nmap scripts and their descriptions.
+You can find a full list of available scripts [here](https://nmap.org/nsedoc/scripts/):

+- `sshv1`: Checks if an SSH server supports the obsolete and less secure SSH Protocol Version 1.

+- `DHCP discover`: Sends a DHCPINFORM request to a host on UDP 67 to obtain all the local configuration parameters without allocating a new address.

+- `ftp-anon`: Checks if an FTP server allows anonymous logins.

+- `ftp-brute`: Performs brute force password auditing against FTP servers.

+- `http-enum`: Enumerates directories used by popular web applications and servers.

+- `http-passwd`: Checks if a webserver is vulnerable to directory traversal by attempting to retrieve etc/passwd or \boot(ini).

+- `http-methods`: Finds out what options are supported by an HTTP server by sending an OPTIONS request.

+- `ms-sql-info`: Attempts to determine configuration and version information for Microsoft SQL server instances.

+- `mysql-enum`: Performs valid-user enumeration against MySQL server using a bug.

+- `NSF-showmount`: Shows NFS exports, like the showmount -e command.

+- `rdp-enum-encryption`: Determines which encryption level is supposed by the RDP service.

+- `smb-enum-shares`: Attempts to list shares.

+- `tftp-enum`: Enumerates TFTP filenames by testing for a list of common ones.

 ## Nmap Scan Every Interface that is Assigned an IP:

 ```